gleberphant/CS50SQL_FinalProject/DESIGN.md

 - A reservation refer to one especific room.
 - A room can has none or multiply reservations.
 - A cliente have a time_account.
-- Everytime a client made a reservátion the total hours are subtracted from time balance of the time account of the client
+- Everytime a client made a reservátion the total hours are subtracted from time balance of the time account of the client,  if the time reserved is less than time balance of the client.

 ## Optimizations